-In this study, the distance between buildings is assumed to be large enough to render the impact of interactions between buildings as insignificant.
+In this study, the distance between buildings is assumed to be large enough to render the impact of interactions between buildings insignificant.
 In most urban areas, such assumptions are justified because the space between buildings should meet the requirements of plot ratio and daylight factors.
 However, in extreme situations, e.g., if the wind is strong and the raindrop size is small, interactions between buildings cannot be ignored.
-In these situations, the projection of the building overlaps with the adjacent building and the $bh \tan \theta{CFD}$ does not reflect the actual area where the rainfall is intercepted by the building wall.
-If ignoring these interactions between buildings, the impact of wind on runoff generation will be exaggerated.
+In these situations, the projection of the building overlaps with the adjacent building, and the bh tan θ{CFD} does not reflect the actual area where the rainfall is intercepted by the building wall.
+When ignoring these interactions between buildings, the impact of wind on runoff generation will be exaggerated.
 To address this problem, we can consider interactions between buildings by modifying $\tan \theta$ as follows: